 As per Passport Rules, 1980, which contemplated proof of birth to be submitted at the time of passport application, mandated the submission of Birth Certificate for the same for every applicant born on or after 26/01/1989.
 Hence, a passport without birth certificate submission was barred by law.
 This was causing implementation hassles where the person had a single parent or when the said single parent did not want the father’s name to be printed on the passport.
 Non-acceptance of other records which serve the purpose of birth date identification was posing challenges to access and convenience.
 Hence, a new regime has come into play regarding proof of date of birth for passport application.

-These alternative proofs could be transfer/school leaving/Matriculation Certificate which contain the date of birth of the applicant, Aadhaar card/E-Aadhaar, PAN card, driving license, Election Photo Identity Card (EPIC) and even LIC policy bonds.
-Government servants can give extracts of service records, pension records etc. This move, as per the government, was an action aimed at ensuring access.
+These alternative proofs could be transferred/school leaving/Matriculation Certificate which contains the date of birth of the applicant, Aadhaar card/E-Aadhaar, PAN card, driving license, Election Photo Identity Card (EPIC) and even LIC policy bonds.
+Government servants can give extracts of service records, pension records, etc. This move, as per the government, was an action aimed at ensuring access.
 The new rules require only one parent’s name to be entered in the portal for passport application; this enables single parents to get passports for their kids.